t9md/atom-markdown-toc-auto/README.md

 - Generate link for GitHub wiki
   - Remove invalid char for link
   - Extract inner text(`xxx`) from `<kbd>xxx</kbd>` tag and use in link.

+# How to use

+1. Open markdown editor
+2. From command-palette, invoke "Markdown Toc Auto: Insert Toc".
+TOC is inserted at cursor position.
+3. Each time you save editor, TOC is automatically updated.
+4. [Optional] You can change min/max header level to use by modifying TOC header(`<!-- TOC START min: 1 max:3 -->`) directly.

 # Commands